 In case you want to learn the basics like what is professional indemnity insurance, please go here.

 Now that you’re aware PI insurance is important and that you should buy an indemnity plan, arises a common question: What does it cover and what it doesn’t cover?

 Much like any business insurance policies, even professional indemnity insurance has its limitations.
 There are several things it covers and then there are things that fall outside its coverage area.
-Before you buy the policy, it’s essential to be aware of its terms and conditions so to avoid any future surprises.
+Before you buy the The legal document issued to the policyholder that outlines the conditions and terms of the insurance; also called the ‘policy More, it’s essential to be aware of its terms and conditions so to avoid any future surprises.
 You don’t want to be in a position where you think the legal claim made against you is covered under PI insurance but your insurer disagrees.

 What Professional Indemnity Insurance Covers?

 The insurance covers third party’s bodily injury caused by your negligence in fulfilling your professional duties.
 In addition to personal injury, professional indemnity insurance covers financial loss (also called consequential loss) and property damage as a result of your error or mission when performing your professional duties.